Introducing the SJCam SJ7 Star

 As you can see from the results yourself, video quality is really soft.
 The sound recorded on the above test video is via the built-in mic.
 I had set it to around 80%.
 SJCam does sell an external mic which plugs into the USB slot of the camera.

 But things were better as soon as I changed the settings to 4K 30 fps and Strong sharpness.

-The low speed card error is a common error that you will face on most action cameras including the SJ7 Star if you are using anything other than at least an UHS 1 card.
+The low-speed card error is a common error that you will face on most action cameras including the SJ7 Star if you are using anything other than at least a UHS 1 card.
 This happens because the SJ7 Star records at a pretty high speed (bit rate) and your memory card is unable to keep up with the recording speed of the camera.
 Try to get a MicroSD card with a speed rating of UHS 3.
 Ideally a 64 GB card.
-An UHS 3 card (with V30 rating) will record videos at a sustained speed of 30 MB/s.
+A UHS 3 card (with V30 rating) will record videos at a sustained speed of 30 MB/s.
 It is perfect for recording 4K / UHD videos for minutes on end.

-There are a number of issues of using a low speed card.
-The major issue being the Low Speed Card Error that I mentioned above.
+There are a number of issues of using a low-speed card.
+The major issue is the Low-Speed Card Error that I mentioned above.
 This will result in your camera not recording for more than a minute (something like 56 seconds as it happened with me) of video and then stopping after flashing the above error.
 I did try to bypass the problem.
 I have detailed what I did below, imagining some of you might not be having a fast card or are plain lazy to not buy one.